Reappropriation: Characteristics

-The value reversal refers to changing the meaning from pejorative to neutral or positive.
-Neutralization refers to denying the term to those who want to use it, or words in general, to oppress and hurt another group.
-Stigma exploitation, finally, refers to the use of such terms as a reminder that a given group has been subject to unfair treatment.
-Those goals can be mutually exclusive; in particular, stigma exploitation is incompatible with the other two goals.
+Value reversal refers to changing the meaning from pejorative to positive, while neutralization refers to changing the meaning from pejorative to neutral.
+Stigma exploitation, finally, refers to retaining the derogatory nature of such terms as a reminder that a given group has been subject to unfair treatment.

 Reclamation can be seen as both a psychological, individual process and as a sociological, society-wide process.
-In terms of a personal process, it has been discussed in the context of empowerment that comes from "disarming the power of a dominant group to control one’s own and others’ views of oneself", and gaining control over the way one is described, and hence, one's self-image, self-control and self-understanding.
-Brontsema wrote that "At the heart of linguistic reclamation is the right of self-definition, of forging and naming one’s own existence."
+In terms of a personal process, it has been discussed in the context of empowerment that comes from "disarming the power of a dominant group to control one's own and others' views of oneself", and gaining control over the way one is described, and hence, one's self-image, self-control and self-understanding.
+Brontsema wrote that "At the heart of linguistic reclamation is the right of self-definition, of forging and naming one's own existence."
 Other scholars have connected this concept to that of self-labelling.
 The empowerment process, and the denial of language as a tool of oppression as abuse of power, has also been stressed by scholars such as Judith Butler and Michel Foucault, the latter who also referred to it as a "reverse discourse".